Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{Global Collaborations}

-The pursuit of AI safety is a global challenge that transcends national borders, requiring coordinated efforts from academia, technology companies, government agencies, and non-profit organizations.
-Effective collaboration on a global scale is essential to addressing the potential risks associated with advanced AI systems.
-By fostering international cooperation, we can more efficiently tackle complex safety issues and establish unified standards that guide the safe development and deployment of AI technologies.
+The pursuit of AI safety is a global challenge that transcends national borders, requiring coordinated efforts from academia, industry, government agencies, and non-profit organizations.
+Effective international collaboration is essential to address the risks posed by advanced AI systems.
+By fostering global cooperation, we can more effectively tackle complex safety challenges and establish unified standards to guide the responsible development and deployment of AI technologies.

 To facilitate global collaboration, the following initiatives could be pursued: